Experience

 Supporting Emerging Artists

-Finally and importantly as art is also at the core of Karpaha Sands, we support the development of Sri Lanka’s art scene, showcasing a number of emerging Sri Lankan (and foreign) artists at our resort and helping them sell their amazing artwork.
+Finally and importantly as art is also at the core of Karpaha Sands, we support the development of Sri Lanka’s art scene, showcasing a number of emerging local and foreign artists at our resort and helping them sell their amazing artwork.